 …here’s my finished piece “The Third Eye Door”

-The final project for the month we were challenged to create a piece connecting with our shadow sides.
+In the final project for the month there’s a challenge to create a piece connecting with our shadow sides.
 The course really was perfect for me…just the right instruction just when I needed it.
 This work was my favorite.

 What’s Journaling for?
 For anything!
 Make a background and just leave it for something you don’t even know you’re going to do yet.
 Try new things, new artists, new instructions, explore, test and fail with abandon.
 Remove intentions, rewrite how you create art.
 Keep it categorized in separate journal books or just mess it all up into 50, it doesn’t matter.
 What matters is that you show up and do it.
 This is the way art thrives.
 Go for it!